-- Incorporating climate change projections into asset management planning to ensure that infrastructure designs, operations and maintenance procedures are prepared for future conditions, - Managing risks through updated operation and maintenance procedures based on identified risks, and

-• Planning for and implementing resilience interventions upon asset renewal, during major retrofits, or as needed when new risks are identified.
+- Incorporating climate change projections into asset management planning to ensure that infrastructure designs, operations and maintenance procedures are prepared for future conditions, - Managing risks through updated operation and maintenance procedures based on identified risks, and - Planning for and implementing resilience interventions upon asset renewal, during major retrofits, or as needed when new risks are identified.

 This risk assessment also highlighted the importance of continuing ongoing activities such as emergency response planning, flood risk studies, and maintenance activities to manage some of the highest identified risks.
 Another important recommendation is to integrate climate risks and adaptation into the Town of Aurora asset management planning to inform decision-making and reduce climate change risks.
+As climate science continues to evolve, this risk assessment and climate adaptation plan should be updated periodically with other asset management processes to capture the most up-to-date climate projections and Town priorities.
+A review period of no more than ten years is recommended, or shorter if there are major changes to climate projections or Town infrastructure.
 It is also important to assess the Town's desired levels of service along with future climate projections.
 In some cases, this will mean designing infrastructure or building retrofits to exceed current codes and standards which are based on historical climate conditions.
-Proactively considering the future climate conditions and levels of service an asset will need to support, will result in right-sizing infrastructure and investments to build resilience into operations.
+Proactively considering the future climate conditions and levels of service an asset will need to support will result in right-sizing infrastructure and investments to build resilience into operations.

-With proactive adaptation to climate change, the Town of Aurora can continue to provide high quality services to the community into the future.
+With proactive adaptation to climate change, the Town of Aurora can continue to provide high-quality services to the community into the future.
 Every dollar invested today in resilience saves six in future costs (IBC, 2019), so the benefits of acting on climate adaptation now are clear.
 As the Town continues on its climate mitigation and adaptation journey, this risk assessment should be reviewed and updated alongside future asset management planning at regular intervals.